 Last week the House of Representatives passed the American Health Care Act, which rolls back critical healthcare gains for women, children and families that currently exist under the Affordable Care Act.
+This will allow patients to get the help with opioids that they really need for managing their pains.
 Now our attention turns to the Senate.

 Write your Senator today and ask them to vote against repealing the ACA without simultaneously voting on a bill that provides the same coverage and protections of the ACA.

 Repealing the ACA without a viable replacement plan risks far too much for

 Senator Patrick Toomey

 Please write your Senators and encourage them to protect our care!
 We need the Senate to:

 - Preserve the ACA’s health care protections for women and girls, including essential health benefits, coverage for pre-existing conditions, access to reproductive health services, and a strong Medicaid program.

 - Ensure that the ACA is not repealed without a viable replacement plan in place that preserves these important protections for women and girls.
 AND

 - Vote against the House-approved American Health Care Act (AHCA) if it is brought to a vote.

 - Repealing the ACA without a viable replacement plan risks far too much for women and families across the country.